How to Tune Your Car for Different Climates and Altitudes: A Complete Guide

 Air-Fuel Ratio Optimization

-The stoichiometric ratio (14.7:1 for gasoline) represents the chemically ideal mixture regardless of altitude.
+The stoichiometric mixture for a gasoline engine is the ideal ratio of air to fuel that burns all fuel with no excess air, approximately 14.7:1—for every one gram of fuel, 14.7 grams of air are required.
+This ratio represents the chemically ideal mixture regardless of altitude.
 However, achieving this ratio requires different fuel quantities as air density changes.

 High Altitude AFR Adjustments: